innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 # Block Diagram Explanation:
 1. The indoor and outdoor temperature is measured using LM35 Temperature sensor.
-2. The output from LM35 is feed into fuzzy logic controller.
+2. The output from LM35 is fed into the fuzzy logic controller.
 3. Fuzzy logic controller provides the calculated temperature value.
 4. By using the calculated temperature value and power gain value we are controlling the RPM (Revolutions Per Minute) of our BLDC (Brushless Direct Current) fan.
-5. The power gain values depend on  various parameters of the fan like number of wings of the fan, size of the wings, throughput from the fan, Maximum & Minimum RPM of the Fan etc.,;
+5. The power gain values depend on  various parameters of the fan like number of wings, size of the wings, throughput from the fan, Maximum & Minimum RPM of the Fan etc.,;
 6. We are using BLDC(Brushless Direct Current) which comparitively produces less heat.
 The BLDC Motor increases the lifespan of ceiling fan and it is also flexible to alter the RPM of the fan.
 7. Here we use smart grid technology to power our fan & we paint the blades of our fan by using Nanocomposite paint,to increase the throughput of our fan.